rkgofiitk/academic-issues.github.io/Topics/PhDsAtoldIITs.md

 an external grant.
 The institute does not have any echo system to support a faculty member.
 So, apart from intellectual contribution, a faculty member is supposed to accomplish everything within the first three years of their tenure at IITs.
 If the dept head is good or works in the same area, the faculty member may get a sympathetic vibe by agreeing to share credits.
 Nothing comes without a price.
-So, starting a career as a young faculty member at I.I.T. is no better or worse than anywhere in the world.
+So, starting a career as a young faculty member at IIT. is no better or worse than anywhere in the world.
 Matching fresh research students to a faculty member's interest could trigger a competition.
 The matching process could be open or based on the criterion of equitable distribution.
 The competition is more intense in the depts where the matching process is open, and poaching happens.
 However, equitable distribution is also fraught with problems where students may have to join a least preferred professor and get demotivated.
 I have no straightforward solution to it.